automation555/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/ClusterSetup.md

 Typically one machine in the cluster is designated as the NameNode and another machine as the ResourceManager, exclusively.
 These are the masters.
 Other services (such as Web App Proxy Server and MapReduce Job History server) are usually run either on dedicated hardware or on shared infrastructure, depending upon the load.

 The rest of the machines in the cluster act as both DataNode and NodeManager.
-These are the workers.
+These are the slaves.

 Configuring Hadoop in Non-Secure Mode
 -------------------------------------